 When the ocean is calm, in the summer months, snorkeling Hideaways is great.
 At other times it is a surfing beach, so don’t snorkel when there are big waves.

 This beach is difficult to access for 2 reasons.
 First, the parking is very limited.
-A small public parking lot, for about 12 cars, is provided for access to both this beach and Pu’u Poa Beach, meaning if you are not staying within walking distance to the trailhead, you must arrive by 8 a.m. to get a spot.
+A small public parking lot, for 9 or 10 cars, is provided for access to both this beach and Pu’u Poa Beach, meaning if you are not staying within walking distance to the trailhead, you must arrive by 8 a.m. to get a spot.
 The other reason is the trail itself is very challenging, if not treacherous to “walk” down.

 You access Hideaways on the trail just east of the parking lot.
 After a short section of flat trail, you will find a very steep set of stairs followed by what only can be described as a treacherously steep trail.
 If you miss a step you are going straight down the hillside.
-The trail has gotten even more dangerous over the last few years.
-There is a rusty handrail at the top and what used to be a handrail on the lower part of the trail has now degraded into a few poles with some ropes, wires and garden hoses tied between them.
+The trail has gotten even more dangerous over recent years.
+There is a rusty handrail at the top and what used to be a handrail on the lower part of the trail that has now degraded into sharp bits of metal with some ropes, wires and garden hoses tied between them.
+These spiky leftover handrail poles are dangerous, particularly if you happen to fall on one.
 Have no doubt, this is a trail only for physically capable people.
 And when it has been raining, which is a lot of the time here, the dirt trail becomes extremely slippery mud.
 That said, if you have the nerve and physical endurance to get down the hill, then it is worth it.

 You can enter the water for snorkeling Hideaways Beach in bare feet, but be aware of the reef spurs that come close to the beach when you are entering both for your feet and so you don’t damage any coral that might be there.
 It is quite easy though to find a channel to walk into and put on your fins.
 The beach here can be quite steep, so watch for large drop-offs in the sand on entry and exit.

-You can swim straight out for longer than you dare, and will still be in shallow reef.
+You can swim straight out until you get close to where the waves are breaking, and you will still be in shallow reef.
 There is no real reason to swim a long ways out though.
 The best stuff is close to shore.
 There is very little live coral, but there are tons of fish, and the channels provide interesting topography to explore.
 The water visibility snorkeling Hideaways Beach can be very good during calm summer days.
 But it can get pretty poor other times.

 You will see many sea cucumbers on the reef and you are likely to see a turtle, especially if you swim out a bit.
 There are a lot of fish here and in good variety.
 Here is what we saw: